kareekij/sampling_benchmark/README.md

-# sampling_benchmark
-Benchmarking different sampling algorithms
+# Benchmarking different sampling algorithms
+The goal is to study how network structural properties affect the algorithms performance.

+## 9 popular algorithms are implemented